Urbanism Next

 Free-Floating Carshare

 Free-floating carshare, which enables users to pick up a vehicle and end the trip anywhere on permitted streets or company-marked parking locations, had grown pre-pandemic.
 Daimler’s Car2go—later merged with BMW’s DriveNow to form the joint ShareNow service—was one of the first players to try out free-floating carsharing, and by 2018, it had grown to over 2 million members across North America, Europe, and Asia at one point having 14,000 vehicles in 30 locations worldwide.
-Symbolic of the difficulties faced in the free-floating carshare industry, ShareNow has dramatically reduced operations and now only operates in Europe.
-Traditional automakers such as BMW entered the U.S. and European markets with carsharing models such as DriveNow and ReachNow, but have also closed operations since then.
+By 2020, however, Car2go exited the US market.
+Similarly, traditional automakers such as BMW entered the U.S. and European markets with carsharing models such as DriveNow and ReachNow, but closed operations.

 Innovation Drivers

-Carsharing can be considerably less expensive than personal vehicle ownership, particularly for people with mobility needs that don’t include regular driving.
-Compared to using a personal vehicle for most transportation needs, carsharing services remove maintenance costs, fees, taxes, long-term insurance, and the need to pay for long-term parking.
-They also remove the need to purchase a personal vehicle in the first place, providing mobility options to individuals who can’t afford the upfront and ongoing expenses of personal vehicle ownership.
+Carsharing can be considerably less expensive than personal vehicle ownership.
+Compared to using a personal vehicle for most transportation needs, carsharing services remove maintenance costs, fees, taxes, insurance, and the need to pay for long-term parking.
+They also remove upfront purchase costs, therefore offering periodic car access at a more affordable rate compared to ownership.

 Carsharing can provide a more efficient use of resources when compared to personal vehicle ownership and usage, both in terms of resources necessary to create the vehicles and in terms of resources necessary to maintain and store them.
-With sufficient market penetration, shared vehicles could significantly reduce the number of vehicles necessary to service an area, resulting in fewer vehicles being manufactured and fewer vehicles on the road or taking up parking space.
+With sufficient market penetration, shared cars could significantly reduce the number of vehicles necessary to service an area, resulting in fewer vehicles manufactured and less space needed for parking.
 In turn, this could result in fewer resources being allocated to manufacturing facilities, maintenance facilities, parking structures, etc.

 Barriers